ninjacom/100-days-of-code/r1-log.md

 ### R1D10
 Day 10 of #javascript30 (hold shift to select many checkboxes) and @scrima_com CSS Grid screencast (justify-content and align-content).
 In #freeCodeCamp I've progressed to jQuery!

+### R1D11
+Missed yesterday with traveling, woops!
+Today I finished the jQuery section of #freeCodeCamp, and now working on the Tribute Page project via #CodePen.